 - the effectiveness and fluency of the language

-It is so broad! what does this all mean?
+This is so broad! what does this all mean?

-We can only deduce that good quality writing is marked well.
+We can deduce that good quality writing is marked well.
 So what makes good writing?
 You know it when you see it.
 It isn’t that hard to tell whether a piece of writing is good or bad.
 You just have to read it.
 But things get more challenging when you have to explain why it’s good.
 Even harder when you have to mark and give feedback.

 The following are factors we take into consideration when marking GAMSAT essays, use them as a guide.
 They are as follows: